tianon/wishlist/remarkable.md

 - more symbols in that symbol keyboard
 - emoji?  it's 2025 😭

+- tell me when the version I have installed was released and when I installed it

 ## hardware wishlist

 - fingerprint scanner (see also note above about optional PIN)